Wambura family: It’s a relief to know ‘home’ is so close

 “At the Ronald McDonald House, we had an opportunity to meet and make new friends.
 This place will always be a part of our lives!”
 Sarah says.

 In December 2021, Lizzy had a stem cell transplant because the bone marrow transplant hadn’t worked in managing her disease.
 After discharge, she and Sarah didn’t have to worry about where they could stay during Lizzy’s recovery.
-Thanks to you, they were able to check in to the Ronald McDonald House and take relief from all of the services RMHCA provides.
+Thanks to you, they didn’t have to drive two hours home to Guntersville or pay for a hotel.
+They were able to check in to the Ronald McDonald House and take relief from all of the services RMHCA provides.